mrisher/smtp-sts/reporting.md

 ### Failure Count

 * `failure-count`: This indicates that the sending MTA was unable to successfully establish a connection with the receiving platform.
-The "Result Types" section will elaborate on the failed negotiation attempts.
+  (#result-types), "Result Types", will elaborate on the failed negotiation attempts.
 This field contains an aggregate count of failed connections.

 ## Result Types